clone206/dsd2dxd/README.md

 dsd2dxd -o w *.d?f
 # Example of reading raw dsd (planar format, lsb first) into stdin,
 # piping output to ffplay
-dsd2dxd -f P -e L < 1kHz_stereo_p.dsd | ffplay -f s24le -ar 352.8k -ac 2 -i -
+dsd2dxd -f P -e L < 1kHz_stereo_p.dsd | ffplay -f s24le -ar 352.8k -ch_layout stereo -i -
 # Example of piping output to ffmpeg to save to a flac file
-# (Planar, LSB-first, "Not Just Another" dither, 16:1 decimation on dsd64 input file, quantized to 20 bits)
+# (Planar, LSB-first, "Not Just Another" dither, 176.4K output from dsd64 input file, quantized to 20 bits)
-dsd2dxd -f P -e L -d N -r 16 -b 20 < 1kHz_stereo_p.dsd | ffmpeg -y -f s24le -ar 176.4k -ac 2 -i - -c:a flac outfile.flac
+dsd2dxd -f P -e L -d N -r 176400 -b 20 < 1kHz_stereo_p.dsd | ffmpeg -y -f s24le -ar 176.4k -ch_layout stereo -i - -c:a flac outfile.flac
 # Generalized example of using with an input and output file,
 # via stdin/stdout
 dsd2dxd [options] < infile.dsd > outfile.pcm
 # Recursively convert all files ending in .dsf or .DSF in the current
 # directory and subdirectories, to 24 bit flac files, using the equiripple filter
 # where the input files are dsd128 (falling back to the default filter for
-# dsd64), with 32:1 decimation.
+# dsd64), with 88.2K output.
-dsd2dxd -t E -r 32 -b 24 -o f ./{*,**/*}.{dsf,DSF}
+dsd2dxd -r 88200 -b 24 -o f ./{*,**/*}.{dsf,DSF}
 ```

 ### Full Usage and Options

 For many users, the majority of the below options can usually be ignored, as you will probably mostly be reading from .dsf or .dff files, which contain metadata that is read by dsd2dxd and used to set a lot of the options automatically.
-For that use case, the most important options are probably `-o`, `-r`, and `-l`, for setting the output type, decimation ratio, and level adjustment, respectively.
+For that use case, the most important options are probably `-o`, `-r`, and `-l`, for setting the output type, output sample rate, and level adjustment, respectively.

 ```